 Parent PLUS loans account for almost a quarter of new federal borrowing for undergraduates.
 And although they are just 6% of the $1.57 trillion in current federal student debt, these loans are problematic because they allow families to borrow without regard to their ability to repay.
 If a parent loan borrower defaults, the government can collect through wage garnishment and Social Security and tax refund offsets.
 To top it off, Parent PLUS loans, like all federal higher education loans, are difficult to discharge in bankruptcy.

-If you’ve already filed bankruptcy or are considering filing, it’s important to understand how Parent Plus Loans and bankruptcy work together.
+If you’ve already filed bankruptcy or are considering filing, it’s crucial to understand how Parent PLUS Loans and bankruptcy work together.